jessegmeyerlab/2022-multi-omics-review/README.md

 **Purpose.** This document is for collecting relevant papers and a to-do list of concepts we want to cover and figures we want to make.
 We will use [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
 See the remaining readme below this section or at the link above for more information about manubot.

-**Authorship.** I will be the last author.
-We will decide author order for everyone else based on the contributions recorded via github.
+**Authorship.** I (Jesse Meyer) will be the senior author and I will decide author order for everyone based on the contributions recorded via github.
 We can consider co-first or co-second author depending on contributions.
 Our target Journal is [Nature Methods](https://www.nature.com/nmeth/content).
+See [contributing](https://github.com/jessegmeyerlab/2022-multi-omics-review/blob/main/contributing.md) for guidance on how to contribute and what is expected of authors.

-**Organizing and listing of papers** can be done via a shared google doc here https://docs.google.com/document/d/1eruym4GMuzwwJbnksKrqL0SAqpoDZDZEoXF4wLfPWeI/edit?usp=sharing
+**Organizing and listing of papers** can be done in the sections if they are still rough, but we prefer to add papers that should be covered as issues.

-**Effort.** This review should take second priority after primary research projects.
-I recommend scheduling 1 hour per day to work on the review.
-Personally, I like to have that hour in the morning when I arrive, but you may prefer right before you leave or mid-day.
-You will be surprised with how much you get done if you spend 1 hour per day.
-Some days you might spend more or less time on this depending on how your primary project is progressing.
-I expect at least some progress by everyone each week.

 **The focus** of this review is to provide an overview of mass spectrometry based multi-omics.
 Each of us will have different focus sections and roles:
-1. Introduction, other reviews, discussion, section editing, organization, and integration (Jesse)
+1. Introduction, other reviews, discussion, section editing, organization, and integration
+2. sample preparation methods
-2. Data collection methods (Yuming)
+3. Data collection methods
-3. Data integration methods (Quinn)
+4. Data integration methods
+5. applications in model organisms (may discard)
-4. Clinical applications of multi-omics (Amanda)
+6. Clinical applications of multi-omics

 **How to use this document.** The following pages contain lists of manuscripts to cover in each section along with notes about each paper.
 See the first papers I have added for examples.
-Anyone should feel free to add any paper you find to any section you think it fits in.
+Please feel free to find papers that go in sections other than the sections you are working on.
 Please check that the paper is not already listed there.

 Writing a review is easy if you break it down into parts.
 First do literature searches for papers relevant to the topic.
 Make lists of those papers with a few brief notes about each paper when you add it to the list.